awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ------

-1. Use [attach\-role\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) as follows to allow the service role you just created to create a session token\.
+1. Run the [attach\-role\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) command as follows to allow the service role you just created to create a session token\.
 The session token gives your managed instance permission to run commands using Systems Manager\.
 **Note**
 The policies you add for a service profile for managed instances in a hybrid environment are the same policies used to create an instance profile for Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For more information about the AWS policies used in the following commands, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.